julianocosta89/otel-lab/lab/README.md

 Now let's instrument the `weather` service.

-The service is written in Python and it's the entrypoint of our application.
+The service is written in Python and it's the entry point of our application.

 Follow the instructions on [src/weather/README.md](src/weather/README.md) to add OpenTelemetry to the service.